mm6/InternetOfThingsCourse/Weeks/week7.md

 In week 7 we discuss Self-Sovereign Identity (SSI) using blockchain technology.
 We consider how SSI might be used in IoT.

+We also discuss smart city use cases and we review for the final exam.

 ## Slides

 + [IoT and Self Sovereign Identity](https://www.andrew.cmu.edu/user/mm6/95-733/PowerPoint/06_IoTandSelfSovereignIdentity.pdf)